-Many myths surround substance abuse and addiction.
+Many myths surround substance use and addiction.
 Unfortunately, these misconceptions can sometimes make it hard for those struggling with addiction to get the help they need.
 National Drug and Alcohol Facts Week is the topic of discussion in the material that follows.
 Here we will help you understand more about this critical initiative.

 What is National Drug and Alcohol Facts Week?

 National Drug and Alcohol Facts Week takes place from January 22 through January 27, 2019.
 This period of time is devoted to dispelling the many myths that surround drug abuse and addiction.
 Since its introduction in 2010, this program has allowed professionals and experts in the field of addiction treatment to hold various seminars, programs, and events throughout the country aimed at helping people truly understand addiction more fully.

 What Happens During National Drug and Alcohol Facts Week?

 National Drug and Alcohol Facts Week is a time when many schools, churches, and other organizations host important educational events about substance use and addiction.
 These events are designed to promote an honest discussion about addiction-related topics, allowing young people to learn more about the causes and treatments for addiction issues.
 The hope is that these endeavors will continue to lessen the stigma associated with getting professional treatment for substance use.

 Recognizing Signs of Alcohol and Drug Abuse